armory/docs-cdaas/content/en/cli.md

 categories: ["CLI", "Tools"]
 tags: ["CLI"]
 description: >
-  Install the Armory Continuous Deployment-as-a-Service CLI natively on Linux or Mac or use a Docker image.
+  Install the Armory Continuous Deployment-as-a-Service CLI natively on Mac, Linux, or Windows.
+Learn how to run the CLI in Docker.
 ---

 ## CLI overview